Learn Apache Hive installation on Ubuntu Linux (14.04 LTS)

 <description>IP address (or fully-qualified domain name) and port of the metastore host</description>

 Hope you get the idea of installing Hive on Ubuntu Linux.
-You can approach hadoop consultants to ask and clear your doubts about the software.
+You can approach hadoop consultants to ask and clear your doubts about the Java Software Development.
 To get more info related to hadoop development, you can stay in touch with us!
 Hope, you can easily install and enjoy hive elearning.